Charlie and Lola (TV series): Animation style

 The television series uses a collage style of animation which captures the style of the original books.
-2D Flash animation, paper cutout, fabric design, real textures, photomontage, and archive footage are all employed and subsequently animated in the software applications Adobe Animate, ToonBoom, Adobe Flash, Adobe After Effects, and CelAction2D.
+2D Flash animation, paper cutout, fabric design, real textures, photomontage, and archive footage are all employed and subsequently animated in the software applications Adobe Flash, ToonBoom, Adobe After Effects, and CelAction2D.

 The series is also notable for its use of children rather than adult voice actors as well as not showing adults, both techniques pioneered by the Peanuts television specials.

+Broadcast

+In the United States, the series aired on Playhouse Disney (now Disney Jr.).

 Release

-Distribution

 On 14 December 2004, Tiger Aspect Productions signed a licensing and distribution deal with BBC Worldwide (later BBC Studios) for the series.

 On 12 October 2023, Banijay Kids & Family acquired the distribution rights to the series from BBC Studios.